datacite/tasks/product_specifications/DVjtom_67/readme.md

 Repositories lack the technical infrastructure to be sending this information regularly via the usage API.

-Problem validation: [This is a t the core of the MDC and its has been voiced by many users](https://datacite.productboard.com/roadmap/2537097-development-journey/features/7041967/detail) as wel las in the previous [survey](https://zenodo.org/record/3476545#.YIBZ36kzZUI).
+Problem validation: [This is at the core of the MDC and its has been voiced by many users](https://datacite.productboard.com/roadmap/2537097-development-journey/features/7041967/detail) as well as in the previous [survey](https://zenodo.org/record/3476545#.YIBZ36kzZUI).

 ## Solution